sufyanshoaib/sufyanshoaib.github.io/_posts/2015-01-29-grails-elasticsearch.markdown

 }
 {% endhighlight %}

 Lets write some searching.
 There are two ways to search, you can use searchable(indexed) Domain class or ElasticsearchService.
 Both provides search methods.
 There are multiple overloaded search methods, the easiest one to use is by clouser.
-More detail can be seen here: `http://noamt.github.io/elasticsearch-grails-plugin/guide/searching.html#queryStrings`.
+More detail can be seen here from <a href="http://noamt.github.io/elasticsearch-grails-plugin/guide/searching.html#queryStrings">plugin documentation</a>.
 You can even use a QueryBuilder to construct query do the search.

 {% highlight java %}